adamnew123456/totp/README.md

 # Building

-Run msbuild on the solution.
-The project file is in the new .NET Core format, so .NET Core is probably required, although the default target is .NET 4.
+You can build using either the core or framework prjoect file, depending upon whether you have .NET Core installed or not.
+In either case, the default target is a .NET 4 executable.

 # Running